collins-lagat/hyprsunset-overdrive/README.md

 # Coordinates for Nairobi, Kenya
 latitude = -1.2921
 longitude = 36.8219
+# Altitude of Nairobi, Kenya in meters.
+You can set it as 0.
+altitude = 1795
 ```

 The `temperature` option sets the color temperature of the blue light filter.
 The `latitude` and `longitude` options set the location of the sunrise and sunset calculations.